step818/react-brewery/README.md

 ## Description

-This exercise is designed to be a hub for DIY and "How-to" projects uploaded by users and searchable for other patrons to view.
-Using Angular CLI, this is practice in setting up ng, routing to nested components, sending data down with inputs, passing actions up with EventEmitters, and filtering data with pipes.
-The page will have a section for uploading projects, where a series of forms will be filled out until the overall form is submitted in to a database.
-Users will be able to search for relevant projects on how to do or make a project and the respective "how-to's" will display their title.
-Then a user can click the title to get to the details of the step-by-step instructable.
+This exercise is designed to demonstrate a website created with the React library with minimal functionality and some styling.
+In fact, the project has no state and is static help just get the fundamentals down and make a good habit of structuring the UI first, and then adding state to all necessary components after.
+This website is a mock of a brewery that its main feature is going to be selling beer to patrons.
+When a patron buys a pint of beer, a button that deduces the amount of available inventory will change the state of the page to display the new number available.
+For now, it is just static.

 ![Brewery Component Tree](/src/assets/images/Brewery-Component-Tree.jpg)